Miserlou/django-zappa/README.md

 ## Installation

+_Before you begin, make sure you have a valid AWS account and your [AWS credentials file](https://blogs.aws.amazon.com/security/post/Tx3D6U6WSFGOK2H/A-New-and-Standardized-Way-to-Manage-Credentials-in-the-AWS-SDKs) is properly installed.)_

 **django-zappa** can easily be installed through pip, like so:

     $ pip install django-zappa

-You will also need to add `django_zappa` to your installed apps in order to add Zappa commands to your management script.
+In your Django settings, you will need to add `django_zappa` to your installed apps in order to add Zappa commands to your management script.

 ```python
 INSTALLED_APPS = [